Forestry and Wood Science (Master of Science)

-The degree program focuses on the scientific principles of forestry as well as the technical processing and marketing of raw materials produced in the forest and other ecosystem services.
-In addition to the six areas of specialization, the wide range of elective modules gives you the opportunity to build your own profile and thus to specialize in your desired field.
+The study programme focuses on the scientific principles of forestry as well as the technical utilisation and marketing of the raw materials produced in the forest and other ecosystem services.
+In addition to the five subject areas, the wide range of unbound elective modules offers you the opportunity to form your own profile and thus specialise in your desired field.

-In addition to full-time studies, we also offer part-time variants with 50% or 66%.
-With our Master’s in Forestry and Wood Science, you will dive even deeper into the complex ecosystem of the forest and ensure you are fit for your future.
+In addition to full-time study, we also offer a 66% part-time option.
+With our Master's in Forestry and Wood Science, you can delve even deeper into the complex ecosystem of the forest and get ready for your future.

 What are your career opportunities?